glebbogachev00/voice-notes-app-bolt/replit.md

 - Enhanced voice recording error handling with clear user guidance
 - Rebranded application from "Voice Notes" to "VoiceInk"
 - Updated all localStorage keys and branding throughout the app
+- Created complete Vercel deployment configuration with all necessary files

 ## User Preferences
 - No specific preferences recorded yet